bos21001/bos21001/README.md

+> 💡 "The best way to predict the future is to invent it." — Alan Kay

 ### Hey there! 👋 Welcome to my GitHub!

 I'm **Christopher Mendes**, a passionate Full Stack Developer from **Curitiba, Brazil** 🌎.
 I’m here to help turn ideas into powerful, tech-driven solutions!